SondreHusevold/CyberpunkRPG/README.md

 # CyberpunkRPG
-Site containing information for the Cyberpunk RPG.
-Also a way to learn React.
+Site containing information for the upcoming Cyberpunk 2020 RPG.

+Also a perfect way to learn React, Create-React-App, patterns, state management and more.

+For the terminal:
+Username is admin.
+Password is Choomba.